MAHMOUDGAD123/Salla-Vite-Watcher/README.md

 ---

 ## ⬆️ Migration Guide: Preparing Your Salla Theme for Vite

+> 📺 **Watch the Migration Demo**: [YouTube Tutorial - Migrating from Webpack to Vite](https://youtu.be/7W7FvCDJzEs) - A comprehensive video guide showing the complete migration process step-by-step.

 Follow these steps to migrate your Salla theme to use Vite as a development tool: